andersblehr/JSONCache/README.md

   JSON data into objects that already exist.
 - Automatically maps 1:1 and 1:N relationships based on inferred knowledge of your Core Data model.
-- If necessary, automatically maps between `snake_case` in JSON and `camelCase` in Core Data attribute names.
+- If necessary, automatically maps between `snake_case` in JSON key names and `camelCase` in Core Data attribute names.
 - Generates JSON on demand, both from `NSManagedObject` instances, and from any `struct` that adopts the `JSONifiable` protocol.
 - Operates on background threads to avoid interfering with your app's